plotly/plotly.github.io/_posts/plotly2/2016-07-13-how-to-create-a-choropleth-map.md

 ---
 layout: excel-tutorial-single_layout
 title: Choropleth Maps in Plotly 2.0
-subtitle: A map that uses differences in shading, coloring, or the placing of symbols within predefined areas to indicate the average values of a property or quantity in those areas.
+subtitle: A map that uses differences in coloring within predefined areas to indicate the average values of a variable within those areas.
 permalink: /make-a-choropleth-map/
 imageurl: ../static/images/choropleth-map-with-excel/choropleth-thumb.png
 state: active